 - Keeping things running while minimizing operations and maintenance costs

-- Keeping people and property safer while also being more secure from cyber-attacks
+- Keeping people and property safer while also being more secure from cyber-attacks (grid cyber security)

 This requires a new, holistic approach to managing electrical power.
 Innovative power distribution systems are embedding intelligence throughout the power network.
 All energy assets, starting from power supply and including the building automation system, are connected and communicating.
 Premise-based or cloud-hosted software enables real-time ‘edge control’ of the power network, as well as advanced energy analytics.